Projectivity revisited: Introduction

 \item Network-based epidemiological modelling \citep{DanonFHJKRRV11} is another active application domain of a mixed type.
 Here, the output is a generative model of the spread of a disease, while an underlying contact network is given as data. \end{enumerate} \end{example}

-In the statistics literature, projectivity was explored by \cite{ShaliziR13} in the context of random graph models. \cite{JaegerS18} then extended the notion to general families of distributions defined by a variety of statistical relational formalisms.
-Later, \cite{JaegerS20} gave a complete characterisation of projective families of distributions in terms of random arrays.
+In the statistics literature, projectivity was explored by Shalizi and Rinaldo in the context of random graph models \cite{ShaliziR13}.
+Jaeger and Schulte then extended the notion to general families of distributions defined by a variety of statistical relational formalisms \cite{JaegerS18}.
+Later, they gave a complete characterisation of projective families of distributions in terms of random arrays \cite{JaegerS20} .

-\cite{JaegerS18} also demonstrated the projectivity of certain limited syntactic fragments of probabilistic logic programming, relational Bayesian networks and Markov logic networks.
+Jaeger and Schulte also demonstrated the projectivity of certain limited syntactic fragments of probabilistic logic programming, relational Bayesian networks and Markov logic networks \cite{JaegerS18}.
 On the other hand, it has been demonstrated that common statistical relational formalisms such as probabilistic logic programs and 2-variable Markov logic networks can only express a very limited fragment of this rich class of families \citep{Weitkaemper21,MalhotraS22}.

 This body of research assumes that the domain is characterised only by its size and can therefore be presented as an initial segment of the natural numbers.
 This restricts the concept to applications of the type of Example \ref{lead}.\ref{randgraph}.